Peer-to-Peer (P2P) Architecture

 Advantages of peer-to-peer networks

-Another advantage of P2P networks is that they are resistant to single points of failure.
+• P2P networks are resistant to single points of failure.
 Unless the network is very small, it is unlikely that the failure of a single peer will have a significant impact on the overall network.
-In addition, changes in the number of peers in the network do not affect its stability.
+Additionally, changes in the number of peers in the network do not affect its stability.

-2. Scalable bandwidth and storage: P2P networks are decentralized and distributed, which means that as more people interact with your data, more nodes (i.e., computers or devices) are added to the network.
-This allows for unlimited and automatic scaling of bandwidth and storage.
+• P2P networks are decentralized and distributed, which means that as more people interact with your data, more nodes are added to the network.
+This allows for scaling of bandwidth and storage.

-4. An open, neutral platform: In a P2P network, all nodes have equal privileges, ensuring minimum corporate control or intervention.
+• All nodes have equal privileges in a P2P network, ensuring minimal corporate control or intervention.
 This means that you have control over your data.

 • If all the nodes in the P2P network are offline, the data becomes unavailable.